The world has a #newnormal.

 Not only are people consuming more content, they are also opening more emails.

-Email open rates as of 14th April are up 40% from levels before 1st March.
+Email open rates as of 14th April 2020 went up 40% from levels before 1st March.

 Plus email is the best and most direct connection you can have to your customers and followers.
 Not to mention, it's cheap.

 So leverage this mode of communication at this time, without of course, as usual, spamming anyone.